a-lurker/a-lurker.github.io/docs/graphing-data.md

 Refer to page /home/cache.

 ## AltUI
-AltUi allows for any selected variable to be watched and pushed to:
+AltUI allows for any selected variable to be watched and pushed to:

 - datayours
 - emoncms